nx-lr/32chars-js/README.md

 ### Initialization

 The program uses a multi-phase substitution encoding.
-Characters and values are assigned to variables and properties, decoded, and then referenced either to build new substrings, or used to build back the input string.
-Some strings, like `undefined`, are "edge cases" and hence require nifty hacks along the way.
+Characters and values are assigned to variables and properties, decoded, and then referenced either to build new substrings, or to build back the input string.

+There are of course some edge cases and exceptions, as some strings could be produced by manipulating values or passing them to functions rather than encoding, such as the names of constants, constructors, tags and date strings.

 ### The basics